foxrain4/computer-languages-intro/README template list.md

 ✅ DOs

-Use brighter font, the background page of https://www.mazeofdragons.com/ is dark or black Do not use broken code icon, if broken, skip it instead
+Use brighter font, the background page of https://www.mazeofdragons.com/ is dark or black blue links are too dark as well, use white or bright links Do not use broken code icon, if broken, skip it instead

 Use centered, narrow text blocks